ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

     Keep activity logging as light as possible.
 Do not make database request or heavy computation at logging time.
 Keep them for activity log list display time.

-To properly display your log entry, if your object's PHP class is not already covered, you'll have to:
+To display your log entry, if your object's PHP class isn't already covered, you'll have to:

 * implement `ClassNameMapperInterface` to associate the class name with an identifier,
 * eventually create a `PostActivityListLoadEvent` subscriber if you need to load the object for the template,